abhishektiwari/infrastructure-as-code/README.md

 - A hello world example to provision and configure a Nodejs application

 # Prerequisites

+## Git
-You need git to clone this seed repository.
+You need Git to clone this seed repository.
 You can get git [here](http://git-scm.com/).
 For the Puppet modules and Chef cookbooks, we are using [Git submodules](https://git-scm.com/docs/git-submodule).

+## Virtualbox and Vagrant

+You will need to install Virtualbox and Vagrant.

+## Python Virtualenv

+- Python `2.7.x` and `pip` installed on your local machine
+- Once you have Python and `pip` please install `virtualenv` as described here

 # To Do